pent0/FRSML/README.md

  **************************

+## Building the library (Pascal)

+- You don't have to build it in Pascal, just use it right away like you should in C#.
+Making a library in Pascal will only makes thing messier.

-##- Using the library
+## Using the library

   + Link the library with the project you like, and take all the headers in the include folder to work with.

 ****************
-##WISH SOMEONE CAN CONTRIBUTE WITH ME.
+## WISH SOMEONE CAN CONTRIBUTE WITH ME.
 IF GIVE ME SOME ISSUE BENTOKUN NEED ERRORS AND BUGS TO SMASH.
   + I mean if you want to contribute, hit me up with something (pull request, maybe?).
 And bentokun sorry, bentokun don't speak English.